Prans-dev/Prans-dev/README.md

 **`Aspiring Game Dev/Software Engineer`**

-I'm currently a beginner at coding, grinding to become a game developer or software engineer in the future!
+Grinding to become a game developer or software engineer in the future!

 ---
 # 💻 Languages and Tools